 18. Create some gift guides of your own.

 You know your product (and your customer) better than anyone, so why not offer up some ideas and expertise in your own gift guide?
 Practical, attractive, unique content can alleviate shoppers’ anxiety about finding the right gift and give your sales a boost.
+This is a piece that will have some longevity over the holiday season, so it’s never too early to publish.
 Here are some great tips for creating a gift guide that delivers.

 19. Set up an affiliate program.